In this aerial, we can see a couple of gasometers just east of Kingsbury Street north of North Street.

-There were three more gasometers south of Division and west of the North Branch Canal.
+There were two more gasometers south of Division and west of the North Branch Canal.
 Judging by the rail spurs and the pile of coal as well as the big building with a conveyor, this is one of the places where they manufactured the gas.
 There was still a coal pile in 1952.
 The tanks and building existed in 1962, but the coal piles were gone..
 It was all removed by 1963.

 Fun fact: Until the 1980s, enormous gas holders storing natural gas stood tall in Chicago - one was more than 350 feet high.
 Go back and see what Chicago looked like more than 40 years ago, before these landmarks were taken down. http://bit.ly/TcoYVJ

 This photo shows two sets of gasometers - one on North Avenue, one on Division.

 Corner of Milwaukee & Chicago Avenues, picture came from a 1939 textbook titled Illinois, looks like a ghost in lower left corner, any info on the structures?

 [I spent some time trying to find this tank before I learned that the caption is wrong.
 This is the corner of Milwaukee and Racine. [cushman] So we are looking north up Racine and this is the tall tank south of Division.]

 I'll leave it as an exercise for the reader as to which gasometer this was.
 If you figure it out, leave a comment.
 It looks like the poles on the trolly is slanting forward.
 The ones in Fort Wayne, IN, that slanted backwards makes more sense to me.